araimun/araimun/README.md

    ✨ A little more about me... ✨
   </h3>
   <samp>
-    Data Engineer at <a target="_blank" href="https://github.com/wizeline">@Wizeline<a>, mother of an 8 year old labrador and amateur cinephile.
+    Data Engineer at <a href="https://github.com/wizeline" target="_blank">@Wizeline<a>, mother of an 8 year old labrador and amateur cinephile.
   </samp>
   <br/><br/>
 </div>